-In short: Me and my cameras have not always lived in perfect harmony.
+In short: I and my cameras have not always lived in perfect harmony.
 I love diving and find it very relaxing.
 Why add another activity on top?
-After initial struggles and a longer break, I started with a new mind-set.
-Not that there were no more frustrations all of the sudden, but I appreciate every opportunity to practise, I a ready to learn from others and understand that there will be always room for improvements – same as with diving in general.
-Most importantly, I get pleasure out of the process of taking pictures underwater and sometimes even find peace as I am less fixated on a particular result.
-A new passion is born.
-Now all I need to do is to fall in love with post-processing too and then overcome my restraint in presenting my work to others.
-I’m getting there, eventually.
-Devocean Pictures serves as my therapy session.
+Initial struggles were followed by a longer break until I started with a new mind-set.
+It’s not that there were no more frustrations all of the sudden.
+But I appreciate every opportunity to practise.
+Now I am ready to learn from others.
+Besides I understand that there will be always room for improvements; same as with diving in general or life for that matter

 Start and stop in photography